Experity/docutap.github.io/_posts/2019-02-20-1255-UTC-release-notes.md

 #### Fixes

-- {:.fix} [internal] Hospital's organization can be changed in /team/admin
+- {:.fix} [internal] Hospital's organization can be changed in Team Admin

 </div>